Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Linear optical response

-At finite temperatures, the gapped state exhibits additional spectral features [Fig.~\ref{figyc2}(c)].
-These include a low-frequency upturn in $\sigma_{1s}(\Omega)$ as $\Omega$ drops below $\Delta_0$, due to thermally activated absorption within the quasiparticle band, and a distinct resonant peak near $\Omega \sim 0.4\Delta_0$, arising from interband transitions between the electron-like (hole-like) impurity band and the quasielectron (quasihole) continuum.
+At finite temperatures, as shown in Fig.~\ref{figyc2}(c), the gapped state exhibits additional spectral features, {due to the additional thermally activated transitions that appear {\sl only} at finite temperature [as illustrated by red arrows in Fig.~\ref{figyc2}(b)]}.
+These include a low-frequency upturn in $\sigma_{s1}(\Omega)$ as $\Omega$ drops below $\Delta_0$, due to thermally activated absorption within the quasiparticle band, and a distinct broad resonant peak around $\Omega \in[0.6\Delta_0,0.8\Delta_0]$, arising from interband transitions between the electron-like (hole-like) impurity band and the quasielectron (quasihole) continuum.
 These features are a direct consequence of the formation of impurity bands and the persistence of a finite single-particle excitation gap.
 By contrast, the gapless state remains nearly featureless at finite temperatures [Fig.~\ref{figyc2}(d)], lacking clear signatures of interband transitions or resonant absorption peaks.
 This reflects the complete filling of the low-energy spectrum by impurity states, and the associated disappearance of the excitation gap.
 The resulting optical response is smooth and monotonic across all frequencies, sharply differing and distinguishing it from the discrete, temperature-sensitive features of the gapped state.